coala/coala-bears/README.rst

 The latest code from the master branch is automatically deployed as the development version in PyPI.

-To also install all bears for coala at once run:
+To also install all bears for coala at once, run:

 .. code-block:: bash